 - From Beyneu (KZ) to Denau (UZ) 80-octane or worse fuel is very common (if available at all).
 There are stages, even outside Uzbekistan, where you won’t find fuel stations and if you miscalculate your fuel consumption or forget to fill up your tank, you might be in trouble.

 - Remove the catalytic converter from your car if you are running on petrol.
 Bad quality petrol (that can be either low octane from petrol stations or stuff you buy at locals backyard from plastic buckets) can eventually kill your engine due to secondary consequences of fuel impurities.

 - You might want to take extra air and petrol filter since you drive on dusty roads and petrol quality will be worse than what your engine got used to.
 Ask your mechanic what he recommends as spare parts for the trip.

 - The rally organizers – Travel Scientists can buy and prepare your car beforehand.
 I did it this way.

 - You don’t really need to buy an old car.
 You can bring your new vehicle.
 Some people do actually bring their own car to the run and return back home with it.

 - It’s better to have at least one person with you on the trip.

 - Check out what kind of passport you hold since visas are necessary for all the countries in Central Asia.

 - I paid about €550 euros for my Nissan Primera.
 I spent a few hundred euros extra to prepare the car mechanically.

-- After the rally, my wife flew to Tajikistan and we continued traveling with the car in the region during two more months.
+- After the rally, my wife flew to Tajikistan and we continued traveling by car in the region for two more months.